 Vent Products Co., Inc.

-Section 016000 - Product Requirements: Product options and substitutions.
-Substitutions: Permitted.

 Fabricate in accordance with NFPA 90A and UL 555, and as indicated.

 Ceiling Dampers: Galvanized steel, 22 gage frame and 16 gage flap, two layers 0.125 inch ceramic fiber on top side, and one layer on bottom side for round flaps, with locking clip.